 If you would prefer something a little smaller then Lindblad Expeditions' 48-guest National Geographic Islander is a great choice.
 Travelling on board this nimble twin-hulled vessel is akin to being on your own private yacht, and the ship is equipped with an impressive array of 'tools for exploration', including kayaks, zodiacs, an underwater cameraman and even scuba diving equipment on selected voyages.
 Lindblad's other ship in the Galapagos, National Geographic Endeavour II, underwent a major refurbishment in 2016 and is a little larger, carrying 96 guests.

-We would always recommend spending at least a week in the Galapagos, but shorter itineraries are also available.
+We would always recommend spending at least a week in the Galapagos, but shorter itineraries are available.
 Ecuadorian company Metropolitan Touring operate four- and five-night cruises on board their trio of intimate vessels, offering a more affordable way to see the Galapagos, as well as more flexibility to slot a Galapagos cruise into a longer land-based South America itinerary.
 Their ships are sometimes chartered by other companies; small ship expedition specialists UnCruise Adventures have been operating the 48-guest La Pinta for several years in the Galapagos, and Hurtigruten have recently announced that they will be chartering the refurbished Santa Cruz II from 2022.